Worlds First Covax Jab Injected As US Eyes J&J Rollout - UrduPoint

 But the United States, the European Union and Switzerland -- home to major pharmaceutical firms -- oppose the idea, which is being thrashed out at a World Trade Organization meeting on Monday and Tuesday.

-- Globes glitches - Meanwhile, the seesaw nature of virus restrictions continued.
+- Vaccine scepticism - Meanwhile, the seesaw nature of virus restrictions continued.

+Turkey rolled back some of its measures on Monday, reopening most restaurants for indoor dining and allowing more students to return to school.

 Finland announced a state of emergency and moved towards tighter rules, while Germany began to lifting curbs Monday with the opening of salons.